 - Coconut Oil Hair Treatment with Honey and Egg Yolks (Perfect for deep conditioning and treating frizzy, dry hair!)

 For lots of health-related information on coconut oil, I have found this book from the founders of Tropical Traditions to be very informative.
-If you're a new customer, you can receive a copy for free on your first purchase, and I get a discount coupon for referring you!
-Click this link to place your order and receive your free book!

 - Nourishing Traditions by Sally Fallon